sourcegraph/handbook/content/departments/tech-ops/process/vendor-request.md

 **Step 1:** Visit our [service desk portal](https://sourcegraph.atlassian.net/servicedesk/customer/portal/6)

+- You will need to set up an account (username/pw) to submit a ticket
+- [How to submit a Jira Service Desk ticket](https://www.loom.com/share/56924569448f4c8cb63bbaf5bd232d2f) Loom video (including how to set up an account)

 **Step 2:** Choose the correct request Type
 _Options:_ New Vendor, Offboarding, Annual Review, Other